robertxa/Mapas_Cavernas_Peru/README.rst

 This repository stores the surveys database of numerous caves of Perú.
 The files are for Visual Topo (data) and/or Therion (data + drawings) softwares.

-Only the source files are backup (For reasons of folder size, I choose to not upload the main-made sketches) :
+Only the source files are backup (For reasons of folder size, I choose to not upload the main-made paper-sketches) :

 	* .tro for Visual Topo Software